spipm/crackcoin/README.md

 ## Component basics

+- Wallets
+  - A wallet consists of a public/private keypair and an address.
+The address is derived from the public key.

+- Transactions
+  - A transaction contains inputs, outputs and a unique identifier (called 'hash').
+  - An output has a unique identifier and is just an amount and a 'to'-address.
+  - An input points to a previous output, and uses the coins from that output.
+It must contain a compressed public key and a signature.
+This way nodes can identify that the 'to'-address from the previous output, which can be generated with the public key, is owned by the spender.

 - The GUI
   - When you create a transaction, a confirmation is created and both the transaction and the confirmation are shared on the network (UDP broadcast).
   - When using the broadcast option `b`, your crackcoin node will broadcast a request packet on the network.
 Any crackcoin node receiving the request will send all transactions and confirmations to you.
 This is so new nodes can 'sync'.